GremlinsInGame/LCD_PROTO_DOCS/README.md

 https://github.com/mjs513/RA8875/tree/RA8875_t4

 Take a look at the PDF to use as a soldering guide if you are building the PCB from the Kit.
+LCD-PROTO PCB Components Guide.pdf

+.INO file is the Demo programe runngin in the Tenensy 4.1 LCD_Proto.ino